edemaine/comingle/doc/api.md

 ## Query Operations

+For consistency with other API calls, query operations can specify an `updator` field, which is ignored.

 ### `/api/meeting/get`: Fetch data for one or more meetings

 Request fields: (either `meeting` or `meetings` is required)